enthought/enaml/README.rst

 TraitsML
 ========

-TraitsML is like Qt's QML for Traits: a declarative language for building user interfaces with native widgets.
+TraitsML is a tool for building native user interfaces on top of Traits.
+It is a declarative language based on Python, analogous to Qt's QML.
-It's based on Python and currently supports Qt as a backend, via the PySide bindings.
+TraitsML currently supports Qt as a backend via PySide, but it is not tied to a single widget toolkit.

 Prerequisites
 -------------